 Safety Tips for Truck Drivers

 So what’s a truck driver to do when many drivers out there continue to ignore these statistics?
-Well, ATA has some defensive driving tips that can help you do what you can to keep safe.
+ATA has some safety messages for truck drivers for you to check out (but not while you’re driving!) to help you be a more defensive driver.
 Since you can’t control other people, all you can really do is check yourself.
 No doubt you know all of these, but here’s a reminder in the spirit of affirming that it’s important to drive safe every day:

 - Stay Focused – Keep your hands on the wheel and your eyes on the road.